RGB-Tools/RGB-Documentation/csv-w-btc.md

 ```

 2. According to Taproot rules, **every hashing operation of branch and leaves is performed in lexicographic order of the two operands**.
 Thus, two cases can occur, leading to two different proof of uniqueness of the commitment:
-     1. If the tapret commitment hash (`tHT`) **is greater** than the upper level hash of the Script Path Spend (`tHABC`), it will be put on **the right  of Script Tree**.
-In this case, as per RGB protocol rules, the commitment in this position is cosidered as a valid proof of uniqueness and the merkel proof of inclusion and uniqueness of the commitmentis consituted by `tHABC` and `P` only.
+     1. If the tapret commitment hash (`tHT`) **is greater** than the upper level hash of the Script Path Spend (`tHABC`), it will be put on **the right side of Script Tree**.
+In this case, as per RGB protocol rules, the commitment in this position is considered as a valid proof of uniqueness and the Merkle Proof of inclusion and uniqueness of the commitments constituted by `tHABC` and `P` only.
-     2. If the tapret commitment hash (`tHT`) **is smaller** than the upper level hash of the Script Path Spend (`tHABC`), it will be put on **the left of the Script Tree**.
+     2. If the tapret commitment hash (`tHT`) **is smaller** than the upper level hash of the Script Path Spend (`tHABC`), it will be put on **the left side of the Script Tree**.
 In this case, it must be demonstrated that on the right side of the Tree there is no other tapret commitment.
-To do so, `tHAB` and `tHC` need to be disclosed and constitute the merkle proof of inclusione and uniqueness together with `P`.
+To do so, `tHAB` and `tHC` need to be disclosed and constitute the merkle proof of inclusion and uniqueness together with `P`.

 &nbsp;
 * **`tHABC < tHT`**